Pride in Trafford 2024

 Kristy Stott, Theatre Editor

-Exploring and celebrating LGBTQ+ arts, we’re thrilled that Pride in Trafford is back for 2023.
-Packed with comedy, storytelling and performance alongside visual arts and physical theatre – the festival is now in its fifth year and brings an exciting blend of performers and artists to the borough of Trafford.
+Exploring and celebrating LGBTQ+ arts, we’re thrilled that Pride in Trafford is back for 2024.
+Packed with comedy, storytelling and performance alongside creative activities and networking events – the festival is now in its sixth year and brings an exciting blend of performers and artists to the borough of Trafford.

-Running for four days this May and hosted by our friends at Waterside, all of the events take place in venues and spaces around Sale town centre.
+Running for four days this May and hosted by our friends at Waterside, all the events take place in venues and spaces around Sale town centre.
+Driven by community engagement and championing emerging Queer talent, we love that this year’s festival brings an eclectic mix of familiar events as well as some brilliant new additions.

-Laugh Riot returns with an evening of the best alternative comedy too.
-Hosted by Waterside favourite Jonathan Mayor, the impressive line-up includes award-winning comedian, presenter, actor and writer Stephen Bailey; Marie Goulbourne, who muses authentically about her life as an autistic person in the modern world, and Rosie Wilby, comedian and creator of the global hit podcast and book The Breakup Monologues.
+On Thursday 16 May, Laugh Riot returns with an evening of the best alternative comedy too.
+Hosted by award-winning writer, actor and stand-up comedian, Katie Mulgrew, the impressive line-up includes award-winning comedian, presenter, actor and writer Stephen Bailey; comic and improviser Kate McCabe, and Manchester comedy legend, Jonathan Mayor.

 What's on at Waterside